nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This allows you to view the summarized details of a department given the name of the department.
 Details include the number of employee in that particular department, employees who are currently available, employees who are currently on leave, and a table of employees in that department with their corresponding performance ratings.

-Simply enter the `view-department` command, followed by the name of the department.
+Simply enter the `view-department` command, followed by the name of the department (which is case-insensitive).

 This command results in one of the two cases below: